 At Maternity Care Midwives our clients safety is our top priority, we are currently implementing the following to keep our clients safe and reduce the spread of Coronavirus during this pandemic (most recent update April 13th) :

-- If you have traveled anywhere outside of north western Ontario in the past two weeks we are asking you stay home under self isolation for a period of two weeks and call for your appointment
+- If you have traveled anywhere outside of Canada in the past two weeks we are asking you stay home under self-isolation for a period of two weeks and call for your appointment.

 - At Thunder Bay Regional Health Science Center Women in labour are allowed 1 essential care partner (cannot exchange people).
-This support person is not allowed to come and go from the hospital.
-So please bring in your car seat when coming in labour.
-Also the partner is allowed to stay for 6 hours from the time of birth of the baby.
+Your partner is allowed into the hospital at the time of your admission.
+They are able to stay for 6 hours from the time of birth of the baby or until the end of visiting hours (whichever is longer).
+Your partner will be allowed to return during regularly scheduled visiting hours.
 The partner is not allowed to go to the cafeteria, so please bring a cooler of food for your partner.
 Your essential care partner will not be permitted if suspect of COVID or having any COVID symptoms.

-- Due to concerns related to aerosolization and spreading the virus with entonox, nitrous oxide or referred to as breathing gas- it will no longer be offered for the time being at Thunder Bay Regional Health Sciences Centre in Labour and Delivery.
-All other forms of analgesia remain available
+- Due to concerns related to aerosolization and spreading the virus with entonox (aka nitrous oxide or laughing gas) it will no longer be offered for the time being at Thunder Bay Regional Health Sciences Centre in Labour and Delivery.
+All other forms of analgesia remain available.

 - Use of the tubs in the birthing suits at the Thunder Bay Regional Health Sciences Centre is not permitted during the current outbreak.